Recognizability of morphisms: Automata and syntactic groups

 Set $\alpha=\varphi_\A(a)$ and $\beta=\varphi_\A(b)$.
 One has $a^2\equiv a$, $aba\equiv a$ and $b^2\equiv b^3$, which is a zero of the monoid.
 The monoid of transitions of $\A$, is formed of $6$ elements pictured in Figure \ref{figureSMF} (we adopt the usual egg-box representation of monoids corresponding to the Green relations, see~\cite{BerstelPerrinReutenauer2009}).

 Besides $1$ and $0$, there are three groups in $M(\A)$ reduced to one element ($\alpha$, $\alpha\beta$ and $\beta\alpha$), which have degree $1$. \end{example}

-\begin{theorem} Let $\sigma\colon A^*\to B^*$ be an injective morphism, let $U=\sigma(A)$ and let $\A$ be the flower automaton of $U$.
-The morphism $\sigma$ is recognizable for aperiodic points if and only if $\A$ is unambiguous for aperiodic points. \end{theorem} \begin{proof} The morphism $\sigma$ is recognizable for aperiodic points if and only if every aperiodic point $x$ of $B^\Z$ has at most one decomposition in words of $U$, that is, if there is at most one bi-infinite path of $\A$ labeled by $x$ going through the state $\omega$ for an infinite number of positive and negative indices.
-As $U$ is finite, every bi-infinite path of $\A$ goes through the state $\omega$ for an infinite number of positive and negative indices.
+\begin{theorem} Let $\sigma\colon A^*\to B^*$ be an injective morphism, and let $\A$ be the flower automaton of $\sigma(A)$.
+The morphism $\sigma$ is recognizable for aperiodic points if and only if $\A$ is unambiguous for aperiodic points. \end{theorem} \begin{proof} The morphism $\sigma$ is recognizable for aperiodic points if and only if every aperiodic point $x$ of $B^\Z$ has at most one decomposition in words of $\sigma(A)$, that is, if there is at most one two-sided infinite path of $\A$ labeled by $x$ going through the state $\omega$ for an infinite number of positive and negative indices.
+As $\sigma(A)$ is finite, every two-sided infinite path of $\A$ goes through the state $\omega$ for an infinite number of positive and negative indices.
 Thus $\sigma$ is recognizable for aperiodic points if and only $\A$ is unambiguous for aperiodic points. \end{proof}

 An automaton $\A$ is \emph{weakly deterministic} if there is an integer $n$ such that for every state $p$ and every word $w$ of length $n$, there is at most one right infinite path starting at $p$ with label starting by $w$.
 Symmetrically, $\A$ is \emph{weakly codeterministic} if there is an integer $n$ such that for every state $p$ and every word $w$ of length $n$, there is at most one left infinite path ending at $p$ with label ending by $w$.